-If your net cash flow is not where you want it or, worse, dipping into negative territory, a budget can help bring these numbers into balance.
+If your net cash flow is not where you want it to be or, worse, dipping into negative territory, a budget can help bring these numbers into balance.

 The key is to look closely at each one of your spending categories and see if you can find some ways to trim back.

-The easiest way to change your spending habits is to trim some of your nonessential expenditures.
-If you’re paying for cable but mostly watch streaming services, for example, you could score some real savings by getting rid of that cable bill.
+The easiest way to change your spending habits is to cut some of your nonessential expenditures.
+If you’re paying for cable but mostly watch streaming services, for example, you could score some real savings by getting rid of that service and its bill.

 Living on a budget may also require looking at the bigger picture and finding places for more significant savings.

 For example, maybe rent eats up 50% of your income, and it’d be better to move to a less costly apartment.
 Or you might want to consider trading in an expensive car lease for a less pricey or pre-owned model.

 There may also be opportunities to lower some of your recurring expenses by finding a better deal or negotiating with your service providers.